 - Woodworm usually doesn't attack polished or treated wood.
 The most obvious sign of an infestation is the presence of holes in timber.
 They will usually be oval or round and are caused by the mature beetles burrowing out of the wood.
-There will be a cluster of small holes, usually around 2 to 3 millimetres in size for Common furniture beetles.
+There will be a cluster of small holes for Common furniture beetles, usually around 2 to 3 millimetres in size.

 - You may also see woodworm grubs which are a creamy white colour and curved in shape.

-- When the larvae are feeding on the wood, they leave droppings which are called frass behind them.
-This looks like fine sawdust and viewed under magnification it can be seen to have a lemon type shape.
+- When the larvae are feeding on the wood, they leave droppings called frass behind them.
+This looked like fine sawdust and was viewed under magnification.
+It can have a lemon type shape.